kernaltrap8/WoR-Plus/README.md

 # Tutorial resources
 [Debug menu enable (Writeup and research done by kernaltrap)](https://github.com/JamesIsWack/WoRmod/blob/master/assets/tutorials/debug-menu.md)

-# How to install the mod
+# Installation
-Download the `ghwor_plugin.sprx` from the `Releases` tab and load it via webMAN MOD webUI once in-game.
+Download the zip from the Releases tab.
+Extract and follow the `readme.txt` inside the zip file.
+For RPCS3 users, you must copy the SPRX to dev_hdd0/tmp *while* the game is starting (at the Compiling PPU modules step).

 # Credits
 TheOmen757 - Testing & KLIC hash